shshank/hackernews_chrono/readme.md

-#HackerNews
+#HackerNews_Chrome

-(https://news.ycombinator.com/) is very popular website among developers for latest news and projects.
+Hackernews (https://news.ycombinator.com/) is very popular website among developers for latest news and projects.
 However sorting of the items is done via their own algorithms.
 Hackernews_Chrono keeps getting the top 90 articles and shows them in reverse chronological order.

 ##Features: